 The gig economy originally appeared in 1915 when a jazz musician got wages based on his individual performance.
 This was the first time the term “gig” was coined.
 Due to difficult times, organizations did not want to employ employees for lengthy periods of time; therefore, they hired workers for a short term, which led to the creation of the gig economy.
 However, after World War 2, the importance of the gig economy began to decline and people preferred permanent and long-term occupations over short-term ones.

-Worldwide Comparative Analysis of Gig Economy
+Worldwide Comparative Analysis of the Gig Economy

 In many countries, the legal classification of gig workers is still debatable.
 Some companies call their workers “freelancers,” while some do not.
 California voters approved Proposition 22 in 2020, creating a third employment classification in which gig-worker drivers are classified as “independent contractors.”
 But, they still receive some benefits like minimum wage, mileage satisfaction, etc. In foreign countries, there are a lot of approaches to labour rights and the categorisation of gig workers.
 New Zealand, Canada and USA have a similar approach to Australia.
 They classify people as either employees or contractors.
 Some situations indicate that gig workers have more rights, while others say the opposite.